Predicting Human Behavior in Unrepeated, Simultaneous-Move Games: Conclusions

-Our parameter estimates for all of the iterative models included a substantial proportion of level-0 agents.
-The level-0 model is important for predicting the behavior of all agents in an iterative model; both the level-0 agents themselves, and the higher-level agents whose behavior is grounded in a model of level-0 behavior.
-In future work, we plan to evaluate the predictive improvements, if any, of richer level-0 models.
+Our parameter estimates for all of the iterative models included a substantial proportion of level-$0$ agents.
+The level-$0$ model is important for predicting the behavior of all agents in an iterative model; both the level-$0$ agents themselves, and the higher-level agents whose behavior is grounded in a model of level-$0$ behavior.
+In ongoing work, we are investigating richer specifications of level-$0$ behavior, which allow for significant performance improvements \citep{wright14level}.

+\Store{q:endo-preview}{ Our approach of fitting the parameters of an iterative model in one set of games and then using these parameters to make predictions in distinct games implicitly assumes that the distribution of beliefs in the population is constant across different games.
+In several studies, experimental subjects do exhibit surprising stability \citep{stahl94,stahl95,costagomes01,polonio15} or convergence \citep{breitmoser14} in their apparent levels of reasoning.
+However, it also seems reasonable to suppose that players' depths of reasoning would be influenced by the structure of the game.
+In ongoing work, we are investigating ways to model such endogeneous reasoning steps. }